-Ellen is a current MSc candidate in Sexual and Reproductive Health with the Institute of Global Health and Development at Queen Margaret University, Scotland.
-As part of this degree, she is currently in the final stages of a research project into Sexual Wellbeing and Relationships Education for young adults.
+Ellen is currently awaiting graduation from her MSc Sexual and Reproductive Health course with the Institute of Global Health and Development at Queen Margaret University, Scotland.
+As part of this degree, she designed and conducted a research project designed around Sexual Wellbeing and Relationships Education for young adults.

 After completing her undergraduate degree in Drama Studies/Modern Irish at Trinity College Dublin and working in a variety of areas, she decided to pursue her interest in public health and health education.

 She is passionate about all aspects of Global Health, and is looking forward to working with the Irish Global Health Network, allowing her to gain hands-on experience in this field while contributing to the Network’s aims.